thephpleague/oauth2-server/README.md

-# PHP OAuth Framework
+# The League of Extraordinary Packages presents: PHP OAuth 2.0 Server

-The goal of this project is to develop a standards compliant [OAuth 2](http://tools.ietf.org/wg/oauth/draft-ietf-oauth-v2/) authorization server and resource server.
+The goal of this project is to develop a standards compliant [OAuth 2.0](http://tools.ietf.org/wg/oauth/draft-ietf-oauth-v2/) authorization server and resource server.

 ## Package Installation